NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 ## Docker Image Preparation

-On a client machine which has access to the Kubernetes Cluster:
+On a client machine which has access to the Kubernetes cluster:

 1. Download Spark from https://spark.apache.org/downloads.html
    Supported versions of Spark are listed on the [download](../download.md) page.
 Please note that only